richardwxn/operator/README.md

 This repo currently provides pre-configured Helm values sets for different scenarios as configuration [profiles](https://istio.io/docs/setup/kubernetes/additional-setup/config-profiles/), which act as a starting point for an Istio install and can be customized by creating customization overlay files or passing parameters when calling Helm.
-Similarly, the operator API uses the same profiles (expressed internally through the new API, e.g. compiled in [base profiles files](https://github.com/istio/operator/tree/master/data/profiles)), which can be selected as a starting point for the installation.
+Similarly, the operator API uses the same profiles (expressed internally through the new API), which can be selected as a starting point for the installation.
 For comparison, the following example shows the command needed to install Istio using the SDS configuration profile using Helm: